SingeRoi/bookWorm_ms4/README.md

 I then set this default value to 5 which created PaymentIntent successfully.
 However, when posting user input values to the backend this created addtitional PaymentIntent objects so that submitting the form led to only the default PaymentIntent being charged.

 To overcome this instead of creating a PaymentIntent object each time the user input was updated I overwrote the amount in the existing object.

-	snippet here

 On migration to Heroku I found a bug in Stripe functionality so that topupcoin requests sometimes created multiple order records in the user profile without crediting the user account.
 This was not seen on locally run versions of the site.
 I have not had sufficient time to identify any possible cause.

-### Features left to implement

-* eReader view next/previous chapter function will navigate between purchased chapters but will not allow navigation to free chapters.
-I have not had time to implement code for this.
-*
-*

-## Technologies Used ? see previous readme MS3

 ## Technologies Used

-The website is designed using following technologies:
+The website was designed using following technologies:

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5) is a software solution stack that defines the properties and behaviours of web page content
 -   [CSS3](http://www.css3.info/) Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document written in a markup